Isopolito/AzureSchedulingService/README.md

 to handle this?

 1. What happens if scheduler is stopped then started again after a period of time?
-Should all the unrun jobs be executed at once or should there be a flag in the message says: "Don't run if execution time is > x minutes"
+Should all the unrun jobs be executed at once or should there be a flag in the message says: "Don't run if execution time is > x minutes in the past"

 2. What happens if messages back up in the queue for some reason and all get processed at once?